Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Potassium:

-Enabling the body to generate the electric charges crucial for many bodily processes.
+Enabling the body to generate electric charges crucial for many bodily processes.

 Potassium regulates nerve signaling, muscle contraction, and fluid balance and may lower blood pressure, reduce water retention, and help prevent strokes.